Daimler Truck 'all in' on green energy as it targets costs

-German carmaker Daimler (DAIGn.DE) plans to spin off Daimler Truck later this year as it seeks to increase its investor appeal as a focused electric, luxury car business. read more
+German carmaker Daimler plans to spin off Daimler Truck later this year as it seeks to increase its investor appeal as a focused electric, luxury car business.

 “Both technologies (electric and hydrogen) will be needed,” Daimler Truck CEO Martin Daum told an investor presentation on Thursday.
 “And we intend to lead the way in both technologies.”